Introduction

 User Permissions and Roles Required to Share Reports

-• “Run Reports” Permission allows people to see and run results.
-Without this ability, users can’t access the report or share it.
+- “Run Reports” Permission lets people see results and run them.
+Users can’t get to the report or share it without this feature.

-• “Manage Reports in Public Folders” Permission: This is needed to manage reports in public files and share them with other users.
+- “Manage Reports in Public Folders” Permission: This is needed to share reports with other people and keep track of reports in public folders.

-• “Modify All Data” Permission: Users and administrators with this ability can see and share all reports, no matter how the folder is set up.
+- “Modify All Data” Permission: This lets users and managers see and share all reports, no matter how the folder is set up.

 Ensuring Report Folder Permissions are Correctly Set

-• Navigate to the Reports Tab: From the Salesforce home screen, go to the Reports tab.
+- Navigate to the Reports Tab: To get to the Reports tab in Salesforce, go to the home screen.

-• Access Folder Management: Click on the folder icon to get to the Folder Management page.
+- Access Folder Management: To get to the Folder Management page, click on the folder icon.

-• Set Folder Permissions: Pick out the box with the report you want to share.
-To change who can see an area, click the “Share” button.
+- Set Folder Permissions: Pick out the story you want to share.
+Click the “Share” button to change who can see a particular spot.

-Setting folder permissions ensures that only allowed users can see and share the reports inside those folders, protecting the integrity and security of the data.
+Setting rights on folders makes sure that only people who are allowed to can see and share the reports inside those folders.
+This keeps the data safe and secure.

 Overview of Report Visibility and Access Settings